Askannz/msi-perkeyrgb/README.md

 Usage
 ----------

-You must write your RGB configuration in a file and put it in `~/.config/msi-perkeyrgb/keyboard_configs/` (create the missing folders if necessary).

-Each line of the config file has the following syntax :
+You must write your RGB configuration in a file.
+Each line should have the following syntax :

 ```
 <keycodes> <mode> <mode options>